Optimizing Winograd Convolution on ARMv8 processors: EXPERIMENTS

 \subsection{Accuracy}

-Table \ref{tab:errors_comparision} presents the average and maximum errors for all layers of our implementation.
-Additionally, we evaluate and compare the errors of NCNN and NNPACK.
-The results from single-precision floating-point direct convolution are used as the ground truth, with input and filter data generated from a uniform distribution within the range [-1.0,1.0].
+Table \ref{tab:errors_comparision} reports the average and maximum errors across all layers of our implementation, as well as a comparison with other libraries.
+The results use single-precision floating-point direct convolution as the reference baseline, with inputs and filters drawn from a uniform distribution within [-1.0, 1.0].
+As shown, error magnitudes increase alongside larger $m$ values, reflecting the heightened sensitivity introduced by the transform matrices in Winograd Convolution \cite{Lavin2016}.

-The numerical accuracy of Winograd Convolution decreases as the tile size increases, due to the increasing magnitude of the transform matrix elements \cite{Lavin2016}.
-ConvNets generally require little numerical precision, and errors below E-2 do not affect the stability of training and inference \cite{courbariaux2015, gupta2015}.
-Our evaluation demonstrates that both $F(2\times2,3\times3)$ and $F(6\times6,3\times3)$ implementations of our approach meet this requirement, ensuring stability in practical applications.
+Despite this trend, convolutional neural networks typically tolerate low-precision computations, and errors below $10^{-2}$ have been reported to leave training and inference stability largely unaffected \cite{courbariaux2015, gupta2015}.
+All $F(m,r)$ variants of our approach maintain error levels below this threshold, thereby ensuring stable and reliable performance in practical applications.